 - Preparing new disclosures and policy notes

 Businesses will also need to implement processes to manage reconciliations and ensure that the required disclosures are consistently met.
-This will demand careful attention to detail and regular monitoring throughout the year, not just at the reporting stage.
+This will demand careful attention to detail and regular monitoring throughout the year, not just at the reporting date.

-Transition choices
+Transition

 Key considerations: